Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

 Then The Score Board is updated based on the player who scored.

-UI Score system is also updated
+ User Interface Score system is also updated